Top tips for your daily skin care routine for dry skin

 Dry skin may be caused by external and internal factors.
 Many people have dry skin due to external factors such as low humidity and cold temperatures.
 Most people have dry skin during the winter months.

-While taking a shower increases water in the skin, the evaporation of water that occurs afterward may result in drying of the skin.
+While taking a shower increases water in the skin, the evaporation of water that occurs afterwards may result in drying of the skin.
 If you feel your skin tightening after a shower, chances are too much natural oil has been removed from your skin causing it to be dry.

 Washing your hands with soap removes some of the natural oil from the skin.
 The more you use soap especially the harsh ones, the more oil gets out of your skin resulting in dry skin.